 |Nutritional Guidelines (per serving)|

-- Optionally, reconstituted dried daikon strips (hoshidaikon) may be used to tie the cabbage rolls closed.
+To close the cabbage rolls, you can either use toothpicks or reconstituted dried daikon strips (hoshidaikon) to tie the cabbage bundles closed.

 - 8 large cabbage leaves